Tom Paxton

-Thomas Richard Paxton (born October 31, 1937) is an American folk singer-songwriter who has had a music career spanning more than fifty years.
+Thomas Richard Paxton (born October 31, 1937) is an American folk singer-songwriter whose career spans more than sixty years.
 In 2009, Paxton received a Grammy Lifetime Achievement Award.
 He is a music educator as well as an advocate for folk singers to combine traditional songs with new compositions.

 Paxton's songs have been widely recorded, including modern standards such as "The Last Thing on My Mind", "Bottle of Wine", "Whose Garden Was This", "The Marvelous Toy", and "Ramblin' Boy".
-Paxton's songs have been recorded by Pete Seeger, Bob Dylan, the Weavers, Judy Collins, Sandy Denny, Joan Baez, Doc Watson, Harry Belafonte, Peter, Paul and Mary, the Seekers, Marianne Faithfull, the Kingston Trio, the Chad Mitchell Trio, John Denver, Dolly Parton and Porter Wagoner, Johnny Cash, Willie Nelson, Flatt & Scruggs, the Move, the Fireballs, and many others (see covers).
+Paxton's songs have been recorded by Pete Seeger, Bob Dylan, the Weavers, Judy Collins, Sandy Denny, Joan Baez, Doc Watson, Harry Belafonte, Peter, Paul and Mary, the Seekers, Marianne Faithfull, the Kingston Trio, the Chad Mitchell Trio, John Denver, Dolly Parton and Porter Wagoner, Johnny Cash, Willie Nelson, Flatt & Scruggs, the Move, the Fireballs, Francesco Guccini and many others (see covers).

 Early life

-Paxton was born on October 31, 1937, in Chicago, Illinois, United States, to Burt and Esther Paxton.
-His father was "a chemist, mostly self-educated", and as his health began to fail him, the family moved to Wickenburg, Arizona.
-It was here that young Paxton began riding horses at the numerous dude ranches in the area.
-It was also here that he was first introduced to folk music, discovering the music of Burl Ives and others.
+Paxton was born on October 31, 1937, in Chicago, Illinois, to Burt and Esther Paxton.
+His father was "a chemist, mostly self-educated", and as his health began to fail him, the family moved to Wickenburg, Arizona, where the young Paxton began riding horses at the numerous dude ranches in the area and was also first introduced to folk music, discovering the music of Burl Ives and others.

 In 1948, the family moved to Bristow, Oklahoma, which Paxton considers to be his hometown.
 Soon after, his father died from a stroke.
 Paxton was about 15 when he received his first stringed instrument, a ukulele.
-He was given a guitar by his aunt when he was sixteen, and he soon began to immerse himself in the music of Burl Ives and Harry Belafonte.
+He was given a guitar by his aunt when he was sixteen, and he soon began to immerse himself in the music of Ives and Harry Belafonte.

 In 1955, Paxton enrolled at the University of Oklahoma, where he studied in the drama school.
 It was here that he first found other enthusiasts of folk music and discovered the music of Woody Guthrie and the Weavers.
 He would later note, "Woody was fearless; he'd take on any issue that got him stirred up ... and he became one of my greatest influences."
 In college, he was in a group known as the Travellers, which sang in an off-campus coffeehouse.